Update: The project described below is actually happening! Head to jawws.org for more content and posts.

 In the past 150 years, science has undoubtedly progressed in a thousand ways; yet in the quality of the writing, we are hardly better than the scientists of old.

 I want to be somewhat charitable, though, so let’s point out that some things are currently done well.
-For example, I think the basic IMRaD structure — introduction, methods, results, and discussion — is sound.15Although one could argue that IMRaD is perhaps too often followed without thought, like a recipe.
+For example, I think the basic IMRaD structure — introduction, methods, results, and discussion — is sound.
 The systematic use of abstracts, and the growing tendency to split them into multiple paragraphs, is an excellent development.

 There’s been a little bit of progress — but we should be embarrassed that we haven’t improved more.